hteumeuleu/email-guidelines/README.md

 * **Accessibility**.
 A single image will let you define a single clean alt text, and style it in case images aren't visible.
 * **WebKit** adds small thin lines between images when using a CSS transform on a whole email.
 This is something used by numerous email clients to adjust the rendering of non responsive emails on smaller screens.
 The current version of Outlook.com uses a CSS transform to adjust the display of an email within its preview pane.
 On Chrome or Safari, this results in thin lines between split images like in [this example](https://cdn-images-1.medium.com/max/2400/1*2CHIjuhc9JSmpNjoSQl3aw.jpeg).
 * **Shit happens**.
 Email clients or user preferences may change how your email look, making your content larger than expected and your images alignement change.
 You don't want [this](https://imgur.com/NhoEN) to happen.

+## Acknowledgements

+This guide is done in the spirit of @mdo's [Code Guide](https://www.github.com/mdo/code-guide/), @necolas's [Idiomatic CSS](https://www.github.com/necolas/idiomatic-css), @bendc's [Frontend Guidelines](https://www.github.com/bendc/frontend-guidelines) or Stack Overflow's [Email Guidelines](https://www.stackoverflow.design/email/guidelines/).

+## License

+*Email Coding Guidelines* by Rémi Parmentier (@HTeuMeuLeu) is licensed under the MIT License.
+This applies to all documents and translations in this repository.

+Based on a work at github.com/hteumeuleu/email-guidelines.